 The overflow of tantrums I experience daily makes me insecure about taking him out in public.
 As you might expect, that makes it harder to get things done.
 Now, I have to be sure all of my plans are scheduled in places where people will understand.
 This means I’ve had to find a ton of tantrum friendly places in our town to meet up with friends.

 If you find yourself cowering in a corner at the idea of taking your kid in public, know you’re not alone.
 Read below for three tantrum friendly places to bring your child.

 Alright, in-home play dates can be hit or miss.
-They’re awesome if they’re at your house and your child is in his element.
+They’re awesome if they’re at your house and your child is in her element.
 They can be a lot less awesome if you’re at a friend’s house and you’re trying to keep your child from saying mine and taking their toys – as has been my own experience.

 Generally, the people we choose to have playdates with are close friends with children of a similar age, so they get it, and tend to be a lot less judgemental about what your kid is doing.
 That’s not to say that you won’t still be slightly embarrassed when your kid takes the other kid’s dump truck and hit him upside the head with it, but at least the person you’ll be apologizing to is a friend.

 If a baby screams at the zoo and no one hears it, did she make a sound?
 Places with designated children’s areas take a ton of stress off parents.
 Loud places bring us comfort because we are surrounded by a community of parents dealing with similar issues.

 There’s so much noise in many amusement parks that the last thing you have to worry about is someone being bothered by your child’s fit over graham crackers.
 You’re more likely to hear someone angry about teenagers overwhelming everyone with PDA and yuckiness.
 I’ll take a tantrum over that any day!